 Liz Krushnic grew up in Newton, Massachusetts and earned a BA in Feminist, Gender and Sexuality Studies from Wesleyan University in 2010.
 There Liz organized with several feminist student groups and served as Wesleyan’s first Sexual Assault Response Team Intern.
 After graduating, Liz decided to get her hands dirty and began working as an organic vegetable farmer.
 For the last two years, Liz has been able to combine her love of food, farming, and social justice as an AmeriCorps member at the East Boston Neighborhood Health Center’s Let’s Get Movin’ Program as an after school fitness and nutrition program leader, garden coordinator, and case manager.
 As a JOIN fellow, Liz will be a Community and Youth Organizer at Boston Workmen’s Circle Center for Jewish Culture and Social Justice.

-Ari Pomerantz was born and raised in Washington D.C. and is committed to organizing work that learns from the past, recognizes and honors the people who have laid down groundwork before us, and that centers self -as well as- societal transformation.
-Ari has been a part of youth-led community organizing efforts to combat gentrification and LGBT homelessness in DC and has worked with trans and LGB people living with HIV to challenge injustices in access to medical care and social services in the District.
-Through collaborative work on newsletters and correspondence with trans and gender non-conforming people incarcerated in the DC Jail and the Virginia Department of Corrections, Ari has worked to build relationships and community that breaks through institutionalized isolation in order to share information and strategies to help incarcerated trans people get their needs met and get free.
-Ari is excited to continue the work of relationship building as a resident organizer for the Moishe Kavod House.
+Ari Pomerantz was born and raised in Washington, D.C., and is committed to organizing work that learns from the past and honors the people who have laid down groundwork before us.
+Ari has been a part of youth-led organizing efforts to combat gentrification and LGBT homelessness in D.C.
+Ari has also worked with LGBT people living with HIV to challenge injustices in access to medical care and social services in the District.
+Ari is excited to continue the work of relationship-building as a resident organizer for the Moishe Kavod House.

 Maddy Popkin is thrilled to continue learning through organizing and community building this year with JOIN.
 As a fellow, they are working with the SHARE labor union in Worcester, putting their Bundist family roots to good use.
 Their educational background is in critical interdisciplinary studies, centered around queerness, gender, and race, as is their experience in anti-oppression organizing.
 They believe deeply in youth work and are a camp counselor by extensive training and at heart.
 In relocating to Boston, Maddy will join their family in New England and hopes to create a home within the radical queer Jewish community there, too.